-The application system consists of a web application (for communication with the user), one or more aggregation services that invoke one or more exposure services and combines their information for return to the web application and the user, As a pre-requisite to end-to-end communication an SSL or other suitable TLS is setup between each of the machines.
+The application system consists of a web application (for communication with the user), one or more aggregation services that invoke one or more exposure services and combines their information for return to the web application and the user, As a prerequisite to end-to-end communication an SSL, or other suitable TLS is set up between each of the machines.

 The exposure services retrieve information from one or more Authoritative Data Sources (ADSs).
-Each communication link in Fig. 1 will be authenticated end-to-end with the use of public keys in the X.509 certificates provided for each of the active entities.
+Each communication link in Fig. 1 will be authenticated end- toend with the use of public keys in the X.509 certificates provided for each of the active entities.

-This two way authentication avoids a number of threat vulnerabilities.
+This two-way authentication avoids a number of threat vulnerabilities.
 The requestor initially authenticates to the service provider.
-Once the authentication is completed, an SSL connection is established between the requestor and the service provider, within which a WS-Security package will be sent to the service.
-The WS-Security [7, 10] package contains a SAML token generated by the Security Token Server (STS) in the requestor domain.
+Once the authentication is completed, an TLS connection is established between the requestor and the service provider, within which a WS-Security package will be sent to the service.
+The WS-Security [9, 10] package contains a SAML token generated by the Security Token Server (STS) in the requestor domain.
 The primary method of authentication will be through the use of public keys in the X.509 certificate, which can then be used to set up encrypted communications, (either by X.509 keys or a generated session key).
-Session keys and certificate keys need to be robust and sufficiently protected to prevent The preferred malware exploitation. method communication is secure messaging using WS Security, contained in SOAP envelopes.
+Session keys and certificate keys need to be robust and sufficiently protected to prevent exploitation.
+The preferred method malware of communication is secure messaging using WS Security, contained in SOAP envelopes.
 The encryption key used is the public key of the target (or a mutually derived session key), ensuring only the target can interpret the communication.

 The problem of scale-up and performance is the issue that makes cloud environments and virtualization so attractive.
 The cloud will bring on assets as needed and retire them as needed.
 Let us first examine scale-up in the unclouded secure environment.
-We will show only the web application, although the same rules apply to all of the communication links between any active elements shown in the fig. above.
+We will show only the web application, although the same rules apply to all of the communication links between any active elements shown in Figure 1.
 The simplest form of dividing the load is to stand up multiple independent instances and divide users into groups who will use the various instances.
 Dependent instances that extend the thread capabilities of the server are considered single independent instances.
 Remember, all independent instances are uniquely named and credentialed and provisioned in the attribute stores.
-A representation that is closer to the cloud environment is shown in Fig. 2.

 Fig. 2.
-High Assurance Load Balancing
+High Assurance Virtualized Hypervisor Activity

-A traffic cop (load balancer) monitors activity and posts a connection to an available instance.
+A traffic cop (hypervisor) monitors activity and posts a connection to an available instance.
 In this case all works out since the new instance has a unique name, end-point, and credentials with which to proceed.
 All of this, of course needs to be logged in a standard form and parameters passed to make it easy to reconstruct for forensics.
 We have shown a couple of threats that need mitigation where one eavesdrops on the communication and may actually try to insert himself into the conversation (man-in-the-middle).

 This highlights the importance of bi-lateral authentication and encrypted communications.
 The second is present on instance 4 and highlights the need to protect caches and memory spaces.